Coding Options in VS Plugin

 Use the Preview Code button to see the corresponding code for your Test Studio test.

-The Generate unit test button converts your Test Studio test into a unit test.
+The generation of a unit test creates a new test in the project using the selected template for unit test.
 While the original Test Studio test remains intact, changes made to it are not synced to the unit test.
 Likewise, changes made to the unit test are not synced back to the Test Studio test.
 A unit test cannot be converted back to a Test Studio test.

 Also, we do not guarantee the converted test will run perfectly.
 Sometimes the code needs a little tweaking before it works (e.g. if you have coded steps or dialog handling that does not convert properly).